salo, navo felin?

 • Mi navo ke pesta talu mi bonulan I am in the street with my brothers.

-• Mi savu sap io ke mi tave fanu talu io bonu ke skolu.
+• Mi pa savo sap io ke mi fa tavo fanu talu io bonu ke skolu.

 • I told him that I will have food with his brother at school.